What is a Vapor Chamber?

 - Sintered wicks are deposited on only one side of the internal structure to optimize the ratio of wick and vapor space.

 The vapor space becomes a limiting factor.
-For thicker vapor chambers the amount of space for vapor to transport heat to all areas of the vapor chamber is in abundance, resulting in the high-power handling capacity.
+For thicker vapor chambers, the amount of space for vapor to transfer heat to all areas of the vapor chamber is in abundance, resulting in a high-power handling capacity.
 By seriously limiting this volume, Qmax drops substantially.
+Below ~2 mm thickness, vapor transport volume becomes the dominant performance constraint.

 Machined Vapor Chambers

-A machined vapor chamber is a specialty design that operates as a thermal hub to which multiple heat sources, usually high power / high flux components, can be attached in order to save space and/or utilize a single condenser.
+A machined vapor chamber is a specialized design that serves as a thermal hub to which multiple heat sources, usually high-power/high-flux components, can be attached to save space and/or use a single condenser.

 In this example, three heat sources are screwed to the outer walls of the device and a cold plate to another surface.
 Another application for machined vapor chambers is with extremely recessed heat sources that, due to high power output, require a very large block or cylinder interface with it.